Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 These define the review method and its main distinctions.

-- *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
+- *Full-Path Critique Framework for Signed-Language Writing and Text Infrastructure*

 ### 2. Internal baseline entries